Appeals, Holds, & Policies

 Academic probation occurs when a student’s CSULB and/or Overall GPA is below a 2.0.

 Academic disqualification means dismissal from CSULB if a student is unable to improve their academic standing after being placed on probation.
-Once a student is disqualified, they must reapply to the University using the Application for Reinstatement.
+Once a student is disqualified, they must reapply to the University using the Reinstatement Petition.

 The University Center for Undergraduate Advising (UCUA) is the primary resource for probation, disqualification, and reinstatement support.